shijiebei2009/RedisDirectory/readme.md

 ========================================

 _The repo is just a very simple implements for store lucene's index files in redis.
 I initially did this project is aims to be usable in production_.
 It's a complete concise implementation, you can use a different jedis implements (jedis/jedis pool/sharded jedis pool/jedis cluster) without modifying the code.
-It supports index file slice, mutex lock and redis file cache.
+It supports index file slice, compress index file contents, mutex lock and redis file cache.
 With redis file cache it can help you improve the performance of writing index files.
 In this repo the lock implements by java nio file lock, it can release lock when jvm exit abnormal.
 If you use a singleton lock, then you can not achieve mutual exclusion across multi processes, or else if you use redis to store a flag as lock, then the flag will still store in redis when the java virtual machine exit abnormal.
 And when you use next time, you can not obtain lock again unless you delete the lock flag in the redis manual.

 Requirements
 ------------